HMS Renegade (1823): Zaragozana

 On 10 February 1823 Saragozana entered the port of Nuevitas and there took the American schooners Lady's Delight, of Baltimore, and Lively, of Philadelphia.
 The pirates treated the masters and crews badly before permitting them to go ashore, destitute.

 In March 1823 Admiral Sir Charles Rowley ordered HMS Tyne and Thracian to search for Zaragozana.
 The two cruized for some 400 miles along the coast of Cuba.
 On an island in the harbour of Nerangos they found 1100 casks of wine and spirits that pirates had looted from vessels they had captured.

-On 31 March Tyne and Thracian were off Baracoa when they saw Zaragozana.
-Captain John Edward Walcott of Tyne immediately had both men-of-war disguise themselves as merchant vessels by setting their sails in a slovenly manner, and sailing casually towards the schooner.
+On 31 March Tyne, under Captain John Edward Walcott and Thracian, under Commander John Walter Roberts, were off Baracoa when they saw Zaragozana.
+Walcott immediately had both men-of-war disguise themselves as merchant vessels by setting their sails in a slovenly manner, and sailing casually towards the schooner.
 The subterfuge worked for three hours, but then the schooner hurried towards the harbour of Mata.
 The British abandoned their subterfuge and set off in chase under full sail.

 At 1:30p.m.
 Zaragozana anchored with her broadside facing the entrance to the harbour.
 Captain Arogonez had also landed some of his men, armed with small arms, who took up position in the trees close to the shore of the harbour.
 Walcott decided to send in four boats from his ships to attack the schooner.
 He took command of the boats, which held 47 men in all.
 At 3pm the boats were within gunshot of Zaragozana, which opened fire, as did the men on shore.
 It took about three-quarters of an hour for the British boats to reach Zaragozana, having endured the fire from the schooner and shore all the way.
 As the British boarded Zaragozana, some of the pirates fled ashore.
 Even so, the British took 29 prisoners, including Arogonez.

 British casualties amounted to one man killed and five wounded.
 The pirates lost 10 men killed and 15 wounded.
 Troops that the Governor of Baracoa had sent captured 16 pirates that had escaped to shore.
 The British took their prisoners with them to Port Royal, where they arrived on 9 April.
 The initial report in Lloyd's List gave British casualties as three killed and six wounded.
 It described Zaragozana as being of 130–140 ton (bm), armed with one 18-pounder and three 9-pounde guns, and six swivel guns, and having a crew of 80–90 men.
 The report further stated that Zaragozana had previously captured a French vessel carrying wine.
 One hundred casks were on board Tyne and Thracian, as well as some 700–800 casks that had been found on shore.

 Arogonez and 23 of the pirates were tried and hanged on 22 and 23 May on Gallows Point.
 Walcott also reported that the Governor of Baracoa had stated that he would deal with the men his troops had captured.

 The Royal Navy took Zaragozana into service as the 4-gun schooner HMS Renegade.